-An Associate of Arts (AA) degree is a program that provides students with an academic grounding in a range of subjects with the aim of them then moving onto a bachelor’s degree in a specialized area or entering the workforce.
+An Associate of Arts (AA) degree is a program that provides students with an academic grounding in a range of subjects with the aim of them then moving on to a bachelor’s degree in a specialized area or entering the workforce.
 As associate degrees can be completed within two years, they are a perfect entry point for undergraduates who are unsure of the exact direction they want to take in their careers but have a passion or strong interest in the arts.

 The open-ended nature of an AA degree is also advantageous for students who want to explore different subjects before deciding what they want to do.
-An AA course does not limit students to take a specific path after graduation, which means there is a plethora of career options and job roles available.
+An AA course does not limit students to taking a specific path after graduation, which means there is a plethora of career options and job roles available.

 It is also the broadest of all the associated arts degrees.
 Associate in Science (AS), for example, is geared primarily toward those who want a science-based career in engineering or within the medical industry.
 In contrast, AA degrees can cover a range of different subjects in liberal arts including science, math, psychology, humanities, art, history and languages.
 What’s more, there are usually several “elective” tracks available that allow students to take courses outside of the core curriculum such as business or accounting.